grafana/loki/operator/docs/forwarding_logs_without_gateway.md

           fluentd: {}
     ```

 * By default, the TLS communication is on for communication with the distributor.
 Therefore, you need to create a secret.
-The secret must exist in the openshift-logging namespace, and must have keys of: `tls.crt`, `tls.key`, and `ca-bundle.crt` that point to the respective certificates that they represent.
+The secret must exist in the openshift-logging namespace, and must have a key `ca-bundle.crt`.

-    These keys already exists when LokiStack instance got created but at different places.
-Hence, you need to fetch them and put into a single secret file.
+    This key already exists when LokiStack instance got created but as a Config Map.
+Hence, you need to fetch them and put into a secret file.

-    Fetch the `tls.crt` and `tls.key` using:

-    ```console
-    kubectl -n openshift-logging get secret loki-distributor-http-lokistack-dev-metrics -o jsonpath="{.data.tls\.crt}"
-    ```

-    ```console
-    kubectl -n openshift-logging get secret loki-distributor-http-lokistack-dev-metrics -o jsonpath="{.data.tls\.key}"
-    ```

-    Copy the `annotations` as well:

-    ```console
-    kubectl -n openshift-logging get secret loki-distributor-http-lokistack-dev-metrics -o jsonpath="{.metadata.annotations}"
-    ```

     Fetch the `ca-bundle.crt` using:

     ```console